Toshiko Akiyoshi: Music

-Akiyoshi's music is distinctive for its textures and for its Japanese influence.
+Akiyoshi's Japanese heritage is distinctly present in her music and sets her compositions apart from other jazz musicians.
 When Duke Ellington died in 1974, Nat Hentoff wrote in The Village Voice that Ellington's music reflected his African heritage.
 Akiyoshi was inspired to investigate her Japanese musical heritage.
 She composed using Japanese themes, harmonies, and instruments (kotsuzumi, kakko, utai, tsugaru shamisen).
 But her music remained planted firmly in jazz, reflecting influences from Duke Ellington, Charles Mingus, and Bud Powell.

 One reviewer of the live album Road Time said the music on Akiyoshi's big band albums demonstrated "a level of compositional and orchestral ingenuity that made her one of perhaps two or three composer-arrangers in jazz whose name could seriously be mentioned in the company of Duke Ellington, Eddie Sauter, and Gil Evans."

 In 1999, Akiyoshi was approached by Kyudo Nakagawa, a Buddhist priest, who asked her to write a piece for his hometown of Hiroshima.
 He sent her some photos of the aftermath of the nuclear bombing.
 Her initial reaction was horror.
 She could not see how she could compose anything to address the event.
 Finally, she found a picture of a young woman emerging from an underground shelter with a faint smile on her face.
 Akiyoshi said that after seeing this picture, she understood the message: hope.
 With that message in mind, she composed the three-part suite Hiroshima: Rising from the Abyss.
 The piece was premiered in Hiroshima on 6 August 2001, the 56th anniversary of the Hiroshima bombing.
 The Hiroshima suite appeared on the 2002 album Hiroshima – Rising from the Abyss.